alexcyterski/visualizer_project/readme.md

 3. Extracting frequency data using Fast Fourier Transform (FFT)
 4. Applying various transformations and enhancements to the frequency data
 5. Rendering the processed data as visualizations on an HTML canvas
+6. Animating particles that react to the audio data

 ## Project Structure